While you hope you ever need disability lawyers, life is rarely perfect and you’ll run into some complications.

 The attorney you work with should be honest that they can’t make the approval committee come to a conclusion any sooner than you can on your own if you’re filing your claim the right way.
 The process takes as long as it takes and they can’t speed it up.

-On the other hand, one of the things that can hold up your approval is not filing your claim properly so having an attorney to help you can make the process faster if they make sure you get it right.
+On the other hand, one of the things that can hold up your approval is not filing your claim properly so having an attorney to help you can make the process faster if they make sure you get the best disability lawyers .

 Before you start working with an attorney, you need to know how much access you’ll have to the attorney.
 Find out if you’re going to be working with the attorney directly or if they’ll be handing your case off to paralegals and other people in their office.